patkaiist/lpehr-typst/README.md

-# lpehr-typst
+# LPEHR Typst template

-Typst template for the LPEHR journal
+A Typst-based template for the LPEHR journal.
+This requires at least version 0.12.0 to compile correctly.